Introducing Rate Limiting Use-Cases¶

 - The users of the applications

-The following sections describe the type of throttling policy applicable to each of the above areas and why the relevant stakeholders must consider each of them carefully.
+The following sections describe the type of rate limiting policy applicable to each of the above areas and why the relevant stakeholders must consider each of them carefully.

 - Implications on back-end services/systems